makersacademy/takeaway-challenge/README.md

 This story was tough to implement, and including a number of stages.
 - the dotenv gem was used to hide sensitive user date from being stored on the repo
 - the twilio-ruby gem was used to send the actual text
-- I also had to set the tests up so that texts were not sent if they were run
+- I also had to set the tests up so that texts were not sent if they were run.
+This was achieved using dependency injection to pass an instance of the text handler (or a double if it in the case of testing the class)

 Refactoring the new code out into a TextHandler class made a lot of sense, as it clearly didn't belong in Order.
 This kept things nice and clean.